 Helping the Hands that Help Feed Us

-When autumn returns, so will migrant farmworkers, many of which represent generations of families dedicated to picking America’s fill of seasonal orchard treats and succulent vegetables.
+Autumn has returned... so has migrant farm workers, many of which represent generations of families dedicated to picking America’s fill of seasonal orchard treats and succulent vegetables.

 As fruit and vegetables ripen, they labor throughout the country, starting with early crops then moving on to harvest other areas as various varieties mature.
 Some migrant families split up to cover more territory.
 Relatives may be spread out over three or four different locations, reaping produce from fluctuating farm circuits.